F-Haferkorn/ogis-cxxloop-examples/README.md

  - it creates a hidden index name uinsg the macro  CPPMACRO_UNIQUE_ID()

 Outcomes for ANSI-C
- - Even if it has been designed for Modern C++ it works also with a plain ANSI-C compiler.
+ - Even if it has been designed for Modern C++ it works also with a plain ANSI-C compiler (using long as the type of the index variable)
  - It is implementable using solely the standard c-preprocessor (cpp).